howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

 └───tests/
 ```

-If you intend on storing the project in a git repository you will need the following `.gitignore` file in the project directory
+If you intend on storing the project in a git repository you will need the following `.gitignore` file in the `my_project` directory
 ```
 .idea
 .phpunit.cache